mbudget0x01/mbudget0x01-pwnagotchi-util/ReadMe.md

 # ReadMe

 This is a Docker Container with a script to crack pcap files with Hashcat.
 The aim of the project is to automate the processing of Hashes captured with a pwnagotchi.
-As usual time isn't of the essence this can run a long time on a server.
+It's designed to run in the background and grimmley do it's work.
 It uses the Docker container [dizcza/docker-hashcat](https://github.com/dizcza/docker-hashcat "dizcza/docker-hashcat"). \
 This project is under heavy development.